Student Support Policies

 1.2 External Fellowships and Awards

 While the University maintains financial support system, students are strongly encouraged to apply for external fellowships.
 In order to reward success, remuneration provided by the university as an OIST Graduate University Assistantships or Teaching Fellowship including the amount equivalent to tuition fee may be used to supplement external fellowships, up to a maximum of 3.6 million yen total.
 An OIST Graduate University Assistantships or Teaching Fellowship may be held concurrently with external scholarship on this basis.
-There is an obligation on the student to report external fellowships to the Graduate School office.
+There is an obligation on the student to report external funds to the Graduate School office.

 1.2.1 Teaching Fellowship

-The University may offer special appointment as a Teaching Fellow to a student who had been recognized for academic and research excellence by an external award (JSPS scholarship etc.) In such cases payment is made on a fixed-hours basis.
+The University may offer special appointment as a Teaching Fellow to a student who had been recognized for academic and research excellence by an external award (JSPS fellowship etc.) In such cases payment is made on a fixed-hours basis.
 It is still necessary to record the teaching activity and hours for the individual academic record.
 Students applying for special appointment as a Teaching Fellow should apply with the required documents through the online web form.

 Service as a teaching fellow is normally paid.
 This depends on the availability of budget, and the nature of the activity.
 When payment is possible it is made on an hourly basis for the contact hours and preparation time.
 Paid preparation time, when necessary, is based on a maximum of 4 hours preparation for 1 hour of contact time.
 Details of the conditions of service are separately stipulated.